smartercow/weather-app/README.md

    npm run static
    ```

-4. Add your local server IP address in the development environment variable with port 3000 at the end of URL
+4. Add your local server IP address in the .env.development with port 3000
    <br />

    > It should look something like this: NEXT_PUBLIC_URL=http://12.345.67.89:3000